PhoenixBasics/phoenixbasics.github.io/step1newapp.md

 Running that command will generate the Phoenix application for you.
 After the file creation, it will ask you to fetch and install dependencies.
 Type `y`.

+(if you're following along with the https://github.com/PhoenixBasics/fawkes - you'll want to run `mix phx.new` in the folder where you git cloned the repo... not in the project folder itself.)

 ```
 Fetch and install dependencies?
 [Yn] y
 ```

-By saying yes, it ran these commands for you:
+By saying yes, it these commands will be run for you:

 This commands downloads your dependencies: